savonet/book/quickstart.md

 #### Falling back to blank

-Another option to make the stream infallible would be to fallback to silence, which in Liquidsoap can be generated with the operator `blank`:
+Another option to make the stream infallible would be to fall back to silence, which in Liquidsoap can be generated with the operator `blank`:

 ```{.liquidsoap include="liq/fallible3.liq"}